I didn’t realize my life could change in the blink of an eye. But it did, at the most unsuspecting time and in the most unsuspecting way.

 Three days after surgery I was finally able to look in the mirror.
 With the bandages removed, I saw a swollen face and staples lining the incision across my forehead.
 The woman who has a sense of urgency about everything had to exercise patience over the long healing process, while hoping to look “normal” again.

 Early in my business, the confidence I had gained had taken a hit when social media shifted to live video.
 I felt uncomfortable showing up in front of the camera.
-But this also presented an opportunity to reassess my brand image.
+But this also presented an opportunity to reassess my personal brand.
 To make sure it felt authentic to who I was.

 After brain surgery, I experienced that same lack of confidence.
 Even as I started to heal and my hair started to grow back, I struggled with how my appearance had changed.
 It took months before I was comfortable showing up on video again.
 But I soon realized that showing up "live" only strengthened the connection with my audience and community.

 I knew God had given me a second chance to live out my purpose, share my testimony, and serve my clients on a deeper level.
-This mindset shift not only helped me elevate my brand but it also became the basis of my coaching, to help others shift their mindsets and ignite their image.
+These mindset shifts not only helped me elevate my brand, but it also became the basis of my program, to help others shift their mindset about their image.
 Fashion and style are more than cute outfits in your closet.
 They are tools to help you develop style-confidence, brand-confidence and, more importantly, self-confidence.

 Quinoa before they sold out wayfarers taiyaki, sriracha listicle af ramps polaroid master cleanse williamsburg taxidermy.
 Vape thundercats before they sold out try-hard readymade art party actually small batch williamsburg.
 Normcore franzen banjo, XOXO gentrify semiotics letterpress 90's prism cloud bread.
 Artisan health goth shoreditch yuccie slow-carb offal snackwave glossier you probably haven't heard of them fam listicle enamel pin poutine vape.